Skip to main content

 }

 Yazi initializes the state for each sync plugin before running, and it exists independently for them throughout the entire lifecycle.
-Do the plugin --sync test three times, and you will see the log output:
+Do the plugin test three times, and you will see the log output:

 i = 0